 3) Discuss and implement plans to save money You may have already had the talk about contributing to your child’s piggy bank.
 But now that they are earning their own money, it is important to discuss the importance of saving again.
 Help your teen develop a budget by establishing three categories: essential purchases, savings and discretionary items.
 Essential purchases may include gas, car insurance or phone bills.
-After they know how much they have left over from their necessities, they can determine how much to spend and how much to save.
+After they know how much they have left over from necessities, they can determine how much to spend and how much to save.

-Whether your teen is getting ready to head off to college or looking for their first summer job—these tips to establishing a summer savings will put them on the fast track to a successful financial future.
-For more information visit any Busey location or call 1.800.67Busey.
+Whether your teen is getting ready for college or looking for their first summer job—these tips to establish a summer savings will put them on the fast track to a successful financial future.
+For more information visit any Busey location or call 1.800.67 | Busey.